 Far too many Florida nursing homes are plagued by problems that create dangerous environments for residents.
 Understaffed facilities increase the risk of injuries to residents who need attentive care to accomplish basic daily tasks.
-Poorly trained employees, unsanitary conditions, financial mismanagement and a fundamental lack of human decency are also common examples of negligence in Florida elder care facilities.
+Poorly trained employees, unsanitary conditions, financial mismanagement, and a fundamental lack of human decency are also common examples of negligence in Florida’s eldercare facilities.

 A nursing home abuse lawyer at Rosen & Ohr, P.A., in Hollywood, Florida, can investigate what factors are relevant in your case and take immediate action to protect your family member’s safety and legal rights.
 To find out more about your legal options, contact us now for a free claim review and consultation.

 Is My Loved One a Victim of Nursing Home Abuse or Neglect?

 There is a subtle difference between nursing home abuse and neglect.
 Both are equally unacceptable and violations of state and federal laws.
 The main difference is a matter of intent.

 - Abuse: Purposeful infliction of physical injury, emotional pain, unlawful confinement, intimidation, punishment, or unnecessary medical services that result in harm to a resident.

 - Neglect: Failure (regardless of intention) to provide quality care that protects an individual from harm.
 Examples of substandard care might be a failure to provide adequate nutrition, liquids or regular bathing routines to prevent bedsores.

 Nursing home abuse and neglect often coexist, meaning that residents are victims of both forms of mistreatment at the same time.
 Yet countless numbers of cases go unreported each year because victims are either incapable or too afraid to speak up.
 It’s important for family members to learn how to recognize the signs of abuse and how to take action.